-At the end of the last article I asked a couple of questions for you to contemplate before my second article relating to extending the left side of the P-F curve, reduce costs, create reliability and value.
+At the end of the last article, I asked a couple of questions for you to contemplate before my second article relating to extending the left side of the P-F curve, reduce costs, create reliability and value.
 Have you thought about your condition monitoring/predictive maintenance program and how is it helping your organization to extend the mean time between failures of your assets or is it helping you perform better planning scheduling of work and preventing catastrophic failures?
-I am not say not saying better planning scheduling of work and preventing catastrophic failures is bad.
+I am not saying better planning scheduling of work and preventing catastrophic failures is bad.
 With the challenges facing most organizations, we also need to be concerned about creating value and sustainability.
-How would you use or how are you using your condition monitoring/predictive maintenance program to extend the left side of the P-F curve, reduce costs, create reliability and add value?
+How would you use or how are you using your condition monitoring/predictive maintenance program to extend the left side of the P-F curve, reduce costs, create reliability, and add value?

 A quick review of failure patterns and the potential failure curve before moving on will set the scene for the next topic of discussion.
 Keep in mind that there are six failure patterns that are related to equipment failures.
 These failure patterns were developed and tested across different industries and it has been determined that failures caused by the age of equipment are responsible for only 11 percent to 23 percent of all failures, and failures caused by nonage-related (or random) factors represent 77 percent to 89 percent of all failures.

 To learn that the majority of equipment does not wear out from old age is quite a revelation for most organizations.
 Understanding this fact created an industry focus toward reducing and/or eliminating the impact of the Pattern D and E failures through condition-based maintenance – using condition monitoring or predictive maintenance (PdM) technologies to identify potential failures early and determining the right time to conduct maintenance.
-Condition monitoring not only has helped in reducing the impact of patterns D and E but also provided insight to the root causes of all the other failure patterns.
+Condition monitoring not only has helped in reducing the impact of patterns D and E but also provided insight into the root causes of all the other failure patterns.
 Predictive maintenance technologies are great tools to identify potential problems early (capable of detecting failure warning signs far in advance) as indicated in the predictive domain of the PF curve (shown below):

 - Ultrasound Detection, P-F Interval 1-12 months